WBK-Robotics/industrial-assembly-taskboard/docs/source/robotic_instructions_pick_and_place.rst

 ensuring torque transmission while allowing for easy assembly and disassembly.
 Feather keys fit into matching grooves (keyways) on both the shaft and the mating part, providing a secure, non-permanent connection.

 In this task, a feather key is placed on a flat surface next to the Taskboard.
-T he robot must pick up the feather key and insert it vertically into the groove of a shaft mounted on the Taskboard.
+The robot must pick up the feather key and insert it vertically into the groove of a shaft mounted on the Taskboard.

 .. image:: images/pick_and_place_taskboard_feather_key.png
     :alt: Pick and Place Task Module - Feather Key